• Skip to primary navigation

 Honey Bread PUdding with raisins in a whi

-Honey Bread Pudding with Raisins with Vanilla Sauce
+Honey Bread Pudding with Raisins and Vanilla Sauce

 The secret to the sticky sweet, distinct taste and perfectly browned edges in this easy bread pudding is honey and butter drizzled over the top of custard soaked French bread.